MicrosoftDocs/power-automate-docs/articles/replace-workflows-with-flows.md

   Use the [do-until](/azure/logic-apps/logic-apps-control-flow-loops#until-loop) or [apply to each](/azure/logic-apps/logic-apps-control-flow-loops#foreach-loop) loop in flows instead.

-- **Workflows that need a list of records**
+- **Workflows that need a list of rows**

-  Use the **list records** action.
-When using this action, define the row filtering criteria using OData syntax to optimize the action by minimizing the number of records you want to retrieve.
+  Use the **list rows** action.
+When using this action, define the row filtering criteria using OData syntax to optimize the action by minimizing the number of rows you want to retrieve.

 - **Workflows that sleep to run on a schedule**